 - What Creates a Direct Effect -- An infographic that depicts how direct mail fits into today's digital landscape.

 - Direct Effect Curriculum Modules -- Highlights the 5 curriculum modules and the topics contained within each module.

-- Syllabus -- Our mission is to help educators prepare marketing students with the direct marketing skills they need to complete after graduation.
+- Syllabus -- Our mission is to help educators prepare marketing students with the direct marketing skills they need to compete after graduation.
 This program is designed to be a framework and can be used by topic, modules, or in its entirety of 14 weeks.

 Coursework has been developed through a relationship with Bentley University to help teach students the skills that enable them to integrate direct mail in an integrated omnichannel marketing campaign.

 In 2018 a trial student contest was initiated at Clemson with graphic communication students.